High Commission of the United Kingdom, New Delhi

-The High Commission of the United Kingdom in New Delhi is the chief diplomatic mission of the United Kingdom in India.
+The High Commission of the United Kingdom in New Delhi is the diplomatic mission of the United Kingdom in India.
 It is located at Shantipath in Chanakyapuri.

 The British High Commission in New Delhi covers consular services for Northern India, namely, Delhi and the states of Jammu and Kashmir, Haryana, Punjab, Uttar Pradesh, Himachal Pradesh, Rajasthan, and Uttarakhand.
 The High Commission has regional offices, the Deputy High Commissions, at Kolkata, Chennai, and Mumbai.
 The Deputy High Commission at Bangalore falls under the Chennai division.

 Departments

 The various departments of the High Commission are as follows: